 Cumbernauld is one of Scotland’s best-known New Towns and was created in the 1950s as a population overspill for Glasgow.

-Nevertheless the town boasts a number of attractive green spaces.
+The town boasts a number of attractive green spaces.
 To the south of the town, Palacerigg Country Park has nature trails, a tree-top walkway and a zoo, making for a great family day out.
-Cumbernauld House Park and Cumbernauld Glen in the heart of Cumbernauld are ideal recreational spaces as well as being a natural haven for wildlife.
+Cumbernauld House Park and Cumbernauld Glen in the heart of the town are natural havens for wildlife.
 Cumbernauld Outdoor Activity Centre offers a range of leisure activities from archery to paintball and 4x4 driving.
+The town has a museum in the main library which details the story of Cumbernauld through the Roman, agricultural and industrial eras.